QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation: Background: Quantum Computing in the NISQ Era

-Figure~\ref{fig:stack} shows the low-level QC stack.
-Quantum algorithms are usually presumed to be executed on logical qubits where full gate fidelity can be ensured.
-However, due to decoherence, environmental noise and read-in/out error, logic qubits cannot be directly mapped to physical qubits.
-This is particularly the case for NISQ without quantum-error-correction (QEC).

 NISQ devices describe the near-term quantum platforms incorporating 50 to less than a thousand qubits \cite{preskill2018quantum}.
-They are currently built through a variety of quantum technologies, including superconducting qubits \cite{clarke2008superconducting, rigetti2012superconducting}, trapped-ions qubits \cite{cirac1995quantum, leibfried2003quantum}, spin qubits \cite{pla2012single, maurand2016cmos}, photonic qubits \cite{o2009photonic, aspuru2012photonic}, etc. To correctly execute a QC circuit, the qubits have to be coherent sufficiently long to allow the accomplishment of all the gate operations, which imposes strict constraints on the depth of the circuit \cite{corcoles2019challenges}.
-On the other hand, gate operations should be precisely and quickly performed on the qubits during the coherent window for maintaining desired quantum states.
-The initial state preparation and output read-out are also of great importance \cite{fu2017experimental}.
-Due to technology limitation, only certain qubits are directly connected.
-The topology limits the types of gates that can be performed on certain physical qubits or qubit-tuples.
-And because of NISQ restrictions, the final results may not be entirely correct (e.g., error rate $\ge$0.1\% \cite{preskill2018quantum}), as a full-scale quantum error-correction is unlikely feasible with such limited number of qubits.
-Therefore, a quantum circuit is often executed many times (i.e., shots \cite{ibm} or repetition \cite{cirq}) so that the percentage of runs can converge to the correct answers.
+The qubits are currently built using a variety of different technologies, including superconducting qubits \cite{clarke2008superconducting, rigetti2012superconducting}, trapped-ions qubits \cite{cirac1995quantum, leibfried2003quantum}, spin qubits \cite{pla2012single, maurand2016cmos}, photonic qubits \cite{o2009photonic, aspuru2012photonic}, etc. To correctly run a QC circuit, the physical qubits have to stay coherent long enough for allowing the accomplishment of all the gate operations, thus imposing rigid constraints on allowable circuit depth \cite{corcoles2019challenges}.
+The \textbf{T1 coherence} time describes the time for a qubit to decay from the excited state $\ket{1}$ to the ground state $\ket{0}$.
+The \textbf{T2 coherence} time describes the time for a qubit to transit its state due to environment interaction \cite{tannu2019not}.
+Consequently, gate operations should be quickly and precisely performed on the qubits during the coherent window for maintaining the quantum states.
+The probability of involving error during the gate operation is known as \textbf{gate error}.
+The measurement operation, which reads-out classical output from a qubit by collapsing its final quantum state, is also critical for the correctness and efficiency of QC \cite{fu2017experimental}.
+The \textbf{readout error} describes the probability of inaccurate measurement of a qubit state \cite{zheng2020bayesian}.
+To precisely sample the output distribution with the existence of gate and read-out error, a quantum circuit is often executed many times (known as \textbf{shots} \cite{ibm} or repetitions \cite{cirq}).

+\mm{NISQ devices are mainly featured by two attributes at the system level: \textbf{basis gates} and \textbf{topology}.
+The basis gate set, also known as \emph{instruction set architecture} (ISA) in classical computer architecture terminology, is hardware-defined.
+Upon execution, user quantum circuits are translated into an objective circuit only comprising basis gates.
+This process is called \textbf{quantum transpilation}.
+The basis gate sets for IBM-Q, Rigetti, IonQ and Quantinuum devices are listed in Table~\ref{tab:basis_gates}.}